camunda/camunda-bpm-platform/CONTRIBUTING.md

 ## License headers

-Every source file needs to contain the following license header at it's top:
+Every source file needs to contain the following license header at the top:

 ```
 Copyright Camunda Services GmbH and/or licensed to Camunda Services GmbH